Outer Strong Blocking Sets: Characterization and Construction of Outer Strong Blocking Sets

 \begin{remark} Observe that a generalization of \cite[Theorem 3.15]{bartoli2022cutting} has been pointed out by Denaux in \cite[Theorem 16]{denaux2022higgledy}.
-This result states that a set of points $\{P_1,\ldots,P_N\}\subseteq \PG(K-1,q^h)$ not being contained in any $\Fq$-linear set implies its field reduction $\mF_q(P_1)\cup\ldots\cup\mF_q(P_N)$ being a \textbf{strong $(h-1)$-blocking set}, that is a set of points whose intersection with every codimension $(h-1)$ space generates the space itself.
+His result states that if a set of points $\{P_1,\ldots,P_N\}\subseteq \PG(K-1,q^h)$ is not contained in any $\Fq$-linear set, then its field reduction $\mF_q(P_1)\cup\ldots\cup\mF_q(P_N)$ is a \textbf{strong} $(h-1)$-\textbf{blocking set}, that is a set of points whose intersection with every codimension $(h-1)$ space generates the space itself.
 This result is however different from Theorem \ref{thm:characterization_outer_strong}, even though they coincide for $h=2$.
 We will now study this case in more detail. \end{remark}

 For the special case when $h=2$, we can reformulate Theorem \ref{thm:characterization_outer_strong}, and obtain also a connection with degenerate Hermitian varieties.

 We recall that an \textbf{Hermitian variety} in $\PG(K-1,q^2)$ is a set of the form